mcpengelly/instagram-saved-to-google-photos-album/README.md

 - ~~batch downloading from insta (fix overloading node queue)~~

 - iglogin should accept credentials
-- user friendly way of insta getting un and pw (use node args)
+- user friendly way of insta getting un and pw (use node args? read from untracked file?)
 - select a particular collection of saved photos on instagram (no available api?), other filter methods?
 - other types of insta feeds
 - generic getIGFeedImageUrls